promises-aplus/promises-tests/README.md

 that only have "resolve" functionality, and don't allow direct fulfillment, to implement the `pending().fulfill` and `fulfilled`, since fulfill and resolve are equivalent when not given a thenable.

+Finally, note that none of these functions, including `pending().fulfill` and `pending.reject()`, should throw exceptions.
+The tests are not structured to deal with that, and if your implementation has the potential to throw exceptions—e.g., perhaps it throws when trying to resolve an already-resolved promise—you should wrap direct calls to your implementation in `try`/`catch` when writing the adapter.

 ### From the CLI

 This package comes with a command-line interface that can be used either by installing it globally with